-5 tips for preparing for Black Friday
+5 tips for preparing for Black Friday and Cyber Monday

-1. Plan a budget
+1. Set out a budget

-Black Friday can be the perfect time to snap up some purchases you know you’ll have to make in the future – such as Christmas presents.
+Black Friday and Cyber Monday can be the perfect time to snap up some purchases you know you’ll have to make in the future – such as Christmas presents.
 But before you start spending, take some time to work out what you can comfortably afford.

 If you decide to use a credit card for any purchases, keep in mind that you'll have to repay anything you spend.
 You may also be charged interest if you carry a debt from month to month.